 Conclusion

-Also, learn how to do sublimation on acrylic and clear vinyl.
+Also, learn how to do sublimation on vinyl.

 Can I use any type of paper for sublimation?